PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ```

 - `compat_flags`: compatible flag bits
-  - These flags indicate whether any information that is compatible with the ULog file format is in the log.
+  - These flags indicate the presence of features in the log file that are compatible with any ULog parser.
   - `compat_flags[0]`: *DEFAULT_PARAMETERS* (Bit 0): if set, the log contains [default parameters message](#q-default-parameter-message)

   The rest of the bits are currently not defined and must be set to 0.
   These bits can be used for future ULog changes that are compatible with existing parsers.
-For example, adding a new message types, which can be indicated by setting one of the Bits, and the existing parsers can just ignore the new message type in the log.
+  For example, adding a new message type can be indicated by defining a new bit in the standard, and existing parsers will ignore the new message type.
   It means parsers can just ignore the bits if one of the unknown bits is set.
 - `incompat_flags`: incompatible flag bits.
   - `incompat_flags[0]`: *DATA_APPENDED* (Bit 0): if set, the log contains appended data and at least one of the `appended_offsets` is non-zero.